 The PlayStation VR headset is fully compatible with the PS5.
 However, it will only work with the PS Camera (as with the PS4) and an adapter - it will not work with the PS5's own HD Camera accessory.

+You can now apply for one of these free adapters, which Sony is making available to ensure that eligible PSVR owners aren't left behind.
 The PlayStation Move controllers and PSVR Aim Controller will work with PSVR games on PS5.
 You can also use a DualShock 4.

 How to play your PS4 games on PS5

-If you have the standard edition PlayStation 5, you can insert any PS4 games you have on disc into your console and they will install and run (apart from those on the known "not working" list below.
+If you have the standard edition PlayStation 5, you can insert any PS4 games you have on disc into your console and they will install and run (apart from those on the known "not working" list below).
 You will need to insert the disc each time you wish to play the game.

 If you have the Digital Edition and/or own digital download versions of PS4 games, you need to head to your games library on the homescreen and you should be able to see all compatible games available for download.